Have a question? Ask it to contact@cursivetechnology.com

 Q: Can’t students just retype from ChatGPT?

-A: Firstly, forcing a would-be cheater to spend nearly the same amount of effort than a student who is completing your assignment honestly significantly raises the bar of academic integrity (the bar to cheat is as low as ctrl+v currently).
+Firstly, forcing a would-be cheater to spend nearly the same amount of effort than a student who is completing your assignment honestly significantly raises the bar of academic integrity (the bar to cheat is as low as ctrl+v currently).

 Authentic writing processes are messy and complicated, made up of several discrete activities.
 To quote one of our favorite papers: “authentic writing is a dynamic process where writers monitor their writing and evaluate whether the writing needs to be changed if problems are identified.
 Transcribed writing, on the other hand is much more linear.1“